Why do we focus on middle school transitions?

 Students who begin high school well prepared are four times as likely to graduate and achieve post-secondary success.
 Yet the middle school years can be an especially challenging time period for students.
 Despite the clear need to provide better support to this vulnerable age group, in the field of extended learning time, only a small percentage of programs target middle school students, leaving many without a safe, productive and enriching place to go after school.

-• Last year alone, we donated approximately $9 million toward the cause, working with 45 partners
+• Last year alone, we donated approximately over $9.4 million toward the cause, working with 45 partners

 • Learn about the Magnificent Middle in our recent blog post.